 And, here methylcobalamin is an appropriate partner nutrient, too.
 It is a must for nerve signal and muscle response.
 In fact, vitamin B12 deficiency interferes with your muscle and tendons’ ability to respond to signals, and dampens their reflex.

 Moms-To-Be (and the rest of Us) Need These B-Vitamins!

 It’s well-known that folate is a necessary nutrient for women who are pregnant or planning to become pregnant to help prevent spina bifida or other neural tube defects.
 One of the reasons is because folate is so intricately involved with cellular division, by helping form nucleic acid precursors.
 Any deficiency in these building blocks during a baby’s development in the womb, and it becomes more likely that potential birth defects could follow.
 Given that much of the population is genetically predisposed to not metabolizing folates properly, this is a very real concern.

 Vitamin B6 status may have a huge effect in the development of neurotransmitters in developing babies and newborn children.
-In fact, in some infants with epilepsy, B6 treatment with pyridoxal-5-phosphate has actually been considered life-saving – especially for children born with a predisposition that can’t metabolize common vitamin B6 properly.
+In fact, in some infants with epilepsy, B6 treatment with pyridoxal-5-phosphate has actually been considered lifesaving – especially for children born with an inability to metabolize common vitamin B6 properly.

-The healthy concerns I’ve outlined here are only just a few of the reasons you need B-vitamins you can count on that are bioactive, and don’t need to undergo any cumbersome conversion process to be used by the body.
+The health concerns I’ve outlined here are only just a few of the reasons you need B vitamins you can count on that are bioactive, and don’t need to undergo any cumbersome conversion process to be used by the body.
 I believe that these forms of B6, B12, and folate are the essentials that can literally make the difference between simply hoping for the best with standard supplements, or leading a healthy, full, and vibrant life.